khan-ayanama/Course101-GIT/Notes/git-tut01.md

 ### Commit

-It means taht data is safely stored in your local database.
+It means thatt data is safely stored in your local database.

 ## GIT Configuaration

-### Git has multilever of configurations
+### Git has multilevel of configurations

 * Repository/Project Level (local)
 * User Account (Global level)